 DECLARATION OF CONFORMITY WITH THE CORPORATE GOVERNANCE CODE PURSUANT TO § 161 OF THE GERMAN STOCK CORPORATION ACT (AKTIENGESETZ – AKTG)

-The management board and the supervisory board declare that in the elapsed fiscal year 2020, Basler AG complied with the recommendations for conduct published in the Federal Gazette on March 20, 2020 pursuant to the amendment of December 16, 2019 made by the “Government Commission of the German Corporate Governance Code” (hereinafter called “code”) with the following exceptions:
+The management board and the supervisory board of Basler AG declare after due examination that in the elapsed fiscal year 2022, Basler AG complied with the recommendations of the German Corporate Governance Code pursuant to the version of April 28, 2022 (hereinafter called “code”) with the following exceptions:

 B. Appointment of the management board

-Mr. Alexander Temme was appointed to the management board with effect from January 1, 2021 for a term of four years ending on December 31, 2024.
-In this way, the company ensures that the contracts of the members of the management board expire with a time lag and that at no time two personnel decisions have to be made simultaneously in this body.
-In view of the fact that Mr. Temme moves into this position coming from a managerial activity of many years within the company combined with a high level of trust, the supervisory board considers this decision to be uncritical.
+Mr. Alexander Temme was appointed to the management board as of January 1, 2021 – initially for four years until December 31, 2024.
+By this, the company ensures the contracts of the members of the management board to expire with a time lag so that at no time two personnel decisions have to be taken at the same time.
+In view of Mr. Temme’s moving up to the management board after a long time management position in the company associated with a great relationship of trust, the supervisory board considers this decision to be warranted.

 C. Composition of the Supervisory Board